nbirkbeck/rl-bike-pumper/README.md

 ## Generalizability

-Since the state doesn't involve anything related to the world (or global info like time), the agent does seem to do the right thing in other environments.
+Since the state doesn't involve anything related to the world (or global info like time), the agent does seem to do the right thing in other similar environments.
+See the example video above.

-## Hand-coded agent
+## Hard-coded agent

 Initially, I was using more observable state (velocity, distance of the prismatic joint, and some proxy signals of upcoming terrain).
 However, those signals seemed to be inhibiting the